Prey (American TV series)

 Prey is an American science fiction television series that aired for one season (13 episodes) in 1998 on ABC.
 The series stars Debra Messing, Adam Storke, Larry Drake, Frankie Faison, James Morrison, Roger Howarth, and Vincent Ventresca.
 It was commissioned by ABC following their decision to cancel Lois & Clark: The New Adventures of Superman after four seasons, despite having originally announced a fifth.
-Prey's commissioning made up for ABC's commitment to Warner Bros.
+Prey's commissioning fulfilled ABC's contract with Warner Bros.
 Television.

 Premise

 The series follows Dr. Sloan Parker (Debra Messing), an anthropologist studying genetic variation in humans.
 Sloan's mentor, Dr. Ann Coulter, is a geneticist who believes that the violent behavior of certain criminals may have a genetic basis.
-She has collected genetic samples from a variety of convicted murderers and other violent criminals, and is currently preparing to serve as an expert witness in the trial of an accused serial killer.
+She has collected genetic samples from a variety of convicted murderers and other violent criminals and is currently preparing to serve as an expert witness in the trial of an accused serial killer.
 After the killer escapes and murders Dr. Coulter, Sloan discovers her body, along with a collection of data demonstrating that many violent criminals—especially serial killers—often share a fairly large number of genetic markers that set them apart from normal human beings, rendering them as genetically different from humans as humans are from chimpanzees.
 They are a new species of hominid, or very manlike ape, characterized as being capable of "unspeakable evil", much like a human sociopath.

 Sloan shares Dr. Coulter's discovery with fellow scientists, law-enforcement personnel, and a few others, and soon comes to realize that the new species is on the verge of supplanting humankind in the same way that Homo sapiens supplanted the Neanderthals at the end of the last ice age, even theorizing that their emergence might be connected to global warming.

 Meanwhile, as the escaped killer cuts a murderous swath through California, Sloan makes the acquaintance of Tom Daniels (Adam Storke), a federal agent determined to capture him.
-Tom is eventually revealed to be a member of the new species himself, and describes them as "hunting" human beings the same way humans hunt deer and other animals, hence the show's title.
+Tom is eventually revealed to be a member of the new species himself and describes them as "hunting" human beings the same way humans hunt deer and other animals, hence the show's title.
 Daniels leads Sloan and others to a well-hidden cave, in which is found a rather large pile of the personal effects—such as wallets, eyeglasses, shoes, belts—of a great many people.
 Daniels advises that these trophy hoards are used as status displays among his kind, and further advises that he wanted the investigators to know "exactly what you're dealing with".
 Serial killers often collect trophies of their kills, and the new species does the same.

 Upon learning that the new species can breed with humanity, but due to their dominant genetic traits, the children of such a pairing are always the new species, they are given the name Homo dominant.

+Development

+The original pilot of the show was titled Hungry for Survival and starred Sherilynn Fenn in the role.